 24. Perfect Little World by Kevin Wilson – This book came from this list of 18 laugh out loud books for your book club.
 The write up sounded like, sure, that could be amusing.
 Turns out, it WAS NOT.
 Nothing about this story was even the slightest bit amusing.
 It was sad, it felt lonely, and it was not at any point humorous.
 And even though I guess it had a happy ending, it didn’t feel uplifting.
 It wasn’t bad, but going into it thinking it was going to be funny made it into a let down.

-In Progress: Flush by Carl Hiaasen and Black Rednecks and White Liberals by Thomas Sowell
+In Progress: Black Rednecks and White Liberals by Thomas Sowell, The Unbearable Lightness of Scones by Alexander McCall Smith

 20. Cutting for Stone by Abraham Verghese – it took 4 check outs from the library, and almost 6 weeks but I finished a book!